 Design options: Pool enclosures are a highly visible part of your home, so it’s important to choose a product that will be attractive and allow you to customize your design to match the rest of your property.
 Look for a manufacturer that will allow you to finish the enclosure in any color you like, and add architectural features such as domes, pyramids, skylights and more.

 Warranty: A quality pool enclosure should provide you with years of trouble-free use with a minimal amount of maintenance and upkeep.
-Find a company that will back up their work with an extended warranty on both the installation and components of your enclosure.
+Find a company that will back up their work on both the installation and components of your enclosure.

 Installing a Pool Enclosure with CCSI: The Design and Build Process